Sallo97/cep_technical_reference/documents/0_index.md

 <!--
 Style guide:
-    the index is a list of all documents in the book, ordered in chapters.
-Each chapter will contain oth documents directly referring to the CEP and documents referring to historical concept necessary to better understand the context.
+    the index is a list of all documents in the book, ordered by chapters.
+Each chapter will contain the documents directly referring to the CEP and documents referring to historical concept necessary to better understand the context.

     Each Chapter must be a second-level heading written as < Chapter_Number >-< Name >.
 If possible the names must refer to a distinct component of the CEP computer.